perrito666/chat2world/README.md

 ### Microblogging Support

-* Next in line is bluesky, the whole motivation for this project is to be able to post to bluesky AND mastodon in one go
 * I consider Twitter, but I do not think the hassle is worth it, Twitter does not want to be used outside the official client, let it be.
 * Finally, I would like to be able to produce daily blogposts in hugo with all the day toots.